umbraco/UmbracoDocs/14/umbraco-cms/tutorials/editors-manual/working-with-content/README.md

 To display images on a page the images must be uploaded to your Umbraco media library.

-Many organizations set up a media library containing images that editors can use on their pages.
+Many administrators set up a media library containing images that editors can use on their pages.
 Others allow their editor's free use of their images.
-The procedure for uploading an image varies slightly depending on which method your organization uses.
-Check with your system administrator about what applies to your organization.
+The procedure for uploading an image varies slightly depending on which method your administrators have setup.
+Check with your system administrator for more information about this.

 #### Inserting an Image from the Media Library